Joseph Campbell and the Power of Myth: Companion book

 At the beginning of this chapter, and in other parts of the book, Campbell states that modern society lacks the stability it previously derived from being educated in the mythology and legends of the Greek and Roman classics.
 Campbell and Moyers agree that there is no effective mythology in modern society by which individuals can relate to their role in the world.
 An analysis of the national symbols of the United States is used by Campbell to illustrate the ability for myths to incorporate the beliefs of a whole society and to provide the mythology to unify a nation.
-More recently, when the image of the Earth, taken from the lunar landings, was published, it led to the universal realization that human beings must identify with the entire planet.
+Contemporary lunar exploration and the publication of the image of the Earth offer a universal realization that human beings must identify with the entire planet.
 This concept of the emergence of a new mythology based on global aspects of life is reiterated several times by Campbell.

 Star Wars

 In the first episode of the series, The Hero's Adventure, and the fifth chapter of the book, "The Hero's Adventure," Moyers and Campbell discuss George Lucas' report that Campbell's work directly influenced the creation of the Star Wars films.

 Moyers and Lucas filmed an interview 12 years later in 1999, modeled after The Power of Myth.
 It was called the Mythology of Star Wars with George Lucas & Bill Moyers and further discussed the impact of Campbell's work on Lucas' films.